 An example Quick Menu:

-There are two methods for creating a Quick Menu.
-Easy and Advanced.
+There are two methods of creating a Quick Menu: Easy and Advanced.
 If you need only one menu, Easy method should be enough for you.
-If you want show different menus with different gestures you need to use Advanced method.
-Another advantage of Advanced method is that, if you want to use another gesture for your menu you can easily move it to another gesture.
+If you want to show different menus with different gestures you need to use Advanced method.
+Another advantage of Advanced method is easier gesture reassignment.
+If you want to change the gesture for your menu, you can easily move it to another gesture with the Advanced method menu.
 If you want to use another gesture while using the Easy method, you have to re-create your menu under the new gesture.

 Now you can launch your menu with the gesture you selected.
 If you want to change the menu items, you can open the gesture page and add/remove items.